hAridu68/iptables_quota2/README.md

-Script iptables_quota2 untuk impelmentasi iptables quota2
+Script for iptables with module xt_quota2

 Doc:
     on file /etc/vars